do-not-track-me/isothiazoline-allergy/README.md

 ## List of known good / bad products
 Here is a [list of products](https://github.com/do-not-track-me/isothiazoline-allergy/blob/main/safe-and-unsafe-products.md) I've collected of products i've ended up checking.

-.. however, chemical companies have often done a good job at obscuring the actual contents of products (see chapter below)

 # Is this just some obscure problem?